wtadahiro/dotfiles/README.md

-Dotfiles
+# Dotfiles

 ## installation
-just clone this repo and `make` .
+just clone this repo and execute `make`.